jlzcode/jlzcode.github.io/content/patent/patent2/index.md

 ---
-title: 'Jiale Zhang, Xiangyun Liao, Qiong Wang and Pheng-Ann Heng.
-Method and apparatus for Soft Tissue Motion Prediction: ZL202110345245.8 [P].2022-05-24.'
+title: 'Method and apparatus for Soft Tissue Motion Prediction'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here